just-jay/CMSC389R-Intro-To-Ethical-Hacking/homework-9.md

 ---
 Part 1:
 The homework took place at https://bigbenbargains.biz/briongshop.
 I first attempted some XSS on the site, but had no luck.
+The I realized the the ID variable was changing in the serach bar depending on which item I looked at.
+I tried various fauly input (ex. -1) as an id but nothing worked.
+Eventually, with the help of the slides, I realized that I would need to use some sort of SQL Injection.
+Based off of the slides I was able to assume that the SQL that read the IDs loked something like this: `SELECT * FROM table where id = '". $id . "'
+`.
+From this I was able to realize that I could use the input `id=2'OR'1`, which would evaluate to id=TRUE, thereby accomplishing SQL injection and dumping the whole table.
+I did this and was reqarded with the flag: FLAG CMSC389R-{u_ar3_th3_SQL_ninja} $1337.37.
+A pretty expensive price for a flag, so it's a good thing I found it for free!

 ---